briandeheus/wafflery/README.md

 # Wafflery 101

 Wafflery contains a server which builds your application and a small loader that takes care of downloading bootstrapping your application.
-You don't have to to use the loader, but it helps with getting started
+You don't have to to use the loader, but it helps with getting started.
+The entry point for browserify is `app/waffle-loader`.

 ## Using the Client Loader